 We issue general order permits to commercial sources of air pollution.
 A general order is a group permit that simplifies the air permitting process.
 When several sources of the air pollution are similar, we can issue a “general order” for all the sources, rather than a series of individual permits.
 There are eight categories of general orders for air pollution that comes from commercial sources.

 To use a general order

-To determine if you need to apply for a general order, open the category below that applies to you and read the general order in that section.
-If you decide it applies to you, follow these steps:
+To determine if you need to apply for a general order, click on the category below that applies to your business.
+Read the general order in that category.
+If it applies to you, follow these steps:

-- Fill out the application in the section that applies to you.
+- Fill out the application listed in the category that applies to your business.

 - Send us your application and permit fee.